 In addition, the consummation or performance of any acquisition, business combination, collaboration or other strategic transaction we may undertake in furtherance of our growth strategy may cause dilution to our existing shareholders if we issue equity securities for all or a portion of the consideration.
-For example, we acquired the issued and outstanding equity securities of Primatope in exchange for upfront consideration of \$10.0 million paid at closing in March 2019 as well as milestone payments of \$5.0 million, which had been achieved and paid as of the closing date, and \$3.0 million which was paid in June 2019, all of which paid in a combination of cash and our Class A common shares (inclusive of escrow and holdback amounts) in accordance with the terms and conditions of our stock purchase option agreement with Primatope, or the "Primatope Agreement".
+For example, we acquired the issued and outstanding equity securities of Primatope in exchange for (a) upfront consideration of \$10.0 million paid at closing in March 2019 as well as milestone payments of \$5.0 million that had been achieved and was also paid at closing and (b) a milestone payment of \$3.0 million that had been achieved after the closing and was paid in June 2019, all of which paid in a combination of cash and our Class A common shares (inclusive of escrow and holdback share amounts) in accordance with the terms and conditions of our stock purchase option agreement with Primatope, or the Primatope Agreement.
+In June 2020 we released the escrow and issued the shares held back at closing.

-We are an "emerging growth company" and a "smaller reporting company" and the reduced disclosure requirements applicable to emerging growth companies and smaller reporting companies may make our Class A common shares less attractive to investors.
+We are currently an "emerging growth company" and a "smaller reporting company" and the reduced disclosure requirements applicable to "emerging growth companies" and "smaller reporting companies" may make our Class A common shares less attractive to investors.

-We are an "emerging growth company," as defined in the Jumpstart Our Business Startups, or JOBS, Act, and a "smaller reporting company" as defined under the rules promulgated under the Securities Act.
-As an emerging growth company and a smaller reporting company we may follow reduced disclosure requirements and do not have to make all of the disclosures that public companies that are not emerging growth companies or smaller reporting companies do.
+We are currently an "emerging growth company," as defined in the Jumpstart Our Business Startups, or JOBS Act, and a "smaller reporting company" as defined under the rules promulgated under the Securities Act.
+As an emerging growth company and a smaller reporting company, we may follow reduced disclosure requirements and do not have to make all of the disclosures that public companies that are not emerging growth companies or smaller reporting companies do.
 We will remain an emerging growth company until the earlier of:

-- the last day of the fiscal year in which we have total annual gross revenues of \$1.07 billion or more; - the last day of the fiscal year following the fifth anniversary of the date of the completion of our IPO; - the date on which we have issued more than \$1 billion in nonconvertible debt during the previous three years; or - the date on which we are deemed to be a large accelerated filer under the rules of the SEC, which means the market value of our voting and non-voting common shares that is held by non-affiliates exceeds \$700 million as of the last business day of our most recently completed second fiscal quarter.
+• the last day of the fiscal year in which we have total annual gross revenues of \$1.07 billion or more;

+- the last day of the fiscal year following the fifth anniversary of the date of the completion of our IPO: - the date on which we have issued more than \$1 billion in nonconvertible debt during the previous three years; or - the date on which we are deemed to be a large accelerated filer under the rules of the SEC, which means, among other things, that the market value of our voting and non-voting common shares that is held by nonaffiliates exceeds \$700 million as of the last business day of our most recently completed second fiscal quarter.

-For so long as we remain an emerging growth company, we are permitted and intend to rely on exemptions from certain disclosure requirements that are applicable to other public companies that are not emerging growth companies.
+Based on our closing share price and the market value of our voting and non-voting common shares held by non-affiliates as of June 30, 2020, we have determined that we will no longer be an emerging growth company as of December 31, 2020.
+However, for so long as we remain an emerging growth company, we are permitted and intend to rely on exemptions from certain disclosure requirements that are applicable to other public companies that are not emerging growth companies.
 These exemptions include: